Used and loved by millions

 How can I use "contains data" in a sentence?

-You can use "contains data" to describe the contents of various sources.
-For example, "This spreadsheet "contains data" about customer purchases" or "The research paper "contains data" from the experiment".
+You can use "contains data" to describe what kind of information something holds.
+For example: "This database "contains patient data"" or "The file "contains financial data"".

 What are some alternatives to "contains data"?

 Alternatives to "contains data" include phrases like "includes data", "holds data", or "features data".
-The best choice depends on the specific context and the nuance you want to convey.
+The best choice depends on the specific context.

 Editing plus AI, all in one place.